Pharmacy-in-the-Home (PIH) is basically a major form of patient engagement in an expanded care process.

 Both require a flow of goods and services delivered to their home environment because it is becoming increasingly more difficult for these people to travel to a pharmacy (lack of customer/patient mobility or lack of time due to business/work pressures).

 There is no denying that infrastructure and logistics costs are very real costs and have to be paid for by the consumer, either directly or indirectly.
+You can contact the maritime accident law office if you find any injustice in this scheme.

 This means that some market segment has to be developed that represents a strong and genuine consumer need that has to be serviced regularly.